 Today’s employers are seeking strong academic performance, leadership abilities, and tangible evidence of on-the-job skills among their future employees.
 Completing an internship that offers an in-depth examination of specific retail positions and businesses enhances your chance of landing a job upon graduation.
-The RCSC program offers you an opportunity to complete a paid internship for academic credit between your junior and senior year.
-The network established by the TJL Center and our corporate partners will help you obtain internship positions with some of the nation’s foremost retailers and retail support businesses!
+The RCSC program offers you an opportunity to complete a paid internship for academic credit.
+The network established by the Terry J. Lundgren Center for Retailing (TJLC) and our corporate partners will help you obtain internship positions with some of the nation’s foremost retailers and retail support businesses!
 RCSC offers a broad selection of courses emphasizing principles employed to manage the retail supply chain in order to satisfy consumers’ needs.

 The information below describes how the Internship program is organized, how it functions, and how students are monitored and evaluated.
 In addition, procedures for applications, seeking placement, establishing the internship, processing paperwork for academic credit, and evaluating the learning experience are included.
 As a potential intern, the student should read this unit carefully to understand what will be expected of the student, what will be expected from the University of Arizona, and what will be expected from the cooperating sponsor.